Successor Feature Representations: Background

 This decouples the dynamics of the policy $\pi_i$ in the feature space of the MDP from the expected rewards for such features.
 Thus, it is now possible to evaluate the policy $\pi_i$ in a different task $M_j$ using a simple multiplication of the weight vector $\w_j$ with the $\psi$-function: $Q_j^{\pi_i}(s,a) = \psi^{\pi_i}(s,a)^\top \w_j$.
 Interestingly, the $\psi$ function also follows the Bellman equation:

-and can therefore be learned with conventional RL methods.
-Moreover, \citep{lehnert2019successor} showed the equivalence of SF-learning to Q-learning.
+It can therefore be learned with conventional RL methods.
+Moreover, \cite{lehnert2019successor} showed the equivalence of SF-learning to Q-learning.

-Being in a new task $M_j$ the \textit{Generalized Policy Improvement} (GPI) can be used to select the action over all policies learned so far that behaves best:
+Being in a new task $M_j$ the Generalized Policy Improvement (GPI) can be used to select the action over all policies learned so far that behaves best:

-\citep{barreto2018transfer} proved that under the appropriate conditions for optimal policy approximates, the policy constructed in~(\ref{eq:gpi_policy}) is close to the optimal one, and their difference is upper-bounded:
+\cite{barreto2018transfer} proved that under the appropriate conditions for optimal policy approximation, the policy constructed in~(\ref{eq:gpi_policy}) is close to the optimal one, and their difference is upper-bounded with:

 where $\|f-g\|_{\infty} = \max_{s,a} |f(s,a) - g(s,a)|$.
-For an arbitrary reward function $r$ the result can be interpreted in the following manner.
-Given the arbitrary task $M$, we identify the theoretically closest possible linear reward task $M_i$ with $r_i$.
-For this theoretically closest task, we search the linear task $M_j$ in our set of task $\mathcal{M}$ (from which we also construct the GPI optimal policy (\ref{eq:gpi_policy})) which is closest to it.
-The upper bound between $Q^*$ and $Q$ is then defined by 1) the difference between task $M$ and the theoretically closest possible linear task $M_i$: $||r-r_i||_{\infty}$; and by 2) the difference between theoretical task $M_i$ and the closest task $M_j$: $\min_j ||r_i - r_j||_\infty$.
-If our new task $M$ is also linear then $r = r_i$ and the first term in (\ref{eq:gpi_guarantee}) would vanish.

-Very importantly, this result shows that the SF framework will only provide a good approximation of the true Q-function if the reward function in a task can be represented using a linear decomposition.
-If this is not the case then the error in the approximation increases with the distance between the true reward function $r$ and the best linear approximation of it $r_i$ as stated by $||r-r_i||_\infty$.
+The upper-bound between $Q^*$ and $Q$ has three components.
+First, the difference in reward ($||r-r_i||_{\infty}$) between the current task $M$ and the theoretically closest possible task $M_i$ that can be linearly decomposed as in~(\ref{eq:linear_sf_reward_decomposition}).
+Second, the difference ($\min_j ||r_i - r_j||_\infty$) between this theoretical task $M_i$ and the closest existing task $M_j$ in $\mathcal{M}$ used by the GPI procedure~(\ref{eq:gpi_policy}).
+Third, an approximation error $\epsilon$.
+Very importantly, this result shows that the SF framework will only provide a good approximation of the true Q-function if the reward function can be represented using a linear decomposition.
+If this is not the case, then the error in the approximation increases with the distance between the true reward function $r$ and the best linear approximation of it $r_i$ as stated by $||r-r_i||_\infty$.
+For example, a reward function $R(\phi) = \exp(-(\phi - a)^2)$ using a Gaussian kernel to express a preferred feature around $a$ could produce a large error.